 Doing this as a business, I had to develop a better and faster way.
-I found that only about 1/2 of the time could I just adjust the carburetor and all was OK.
-The other half, no amount of adjustment would get it right.
-I learned that the adjustment procedure was really a diagnostic procedure that would reveal a problem(s).
+I found that I could adjust the carburetor only about 1/2 of the time, and everything was OK.
+For the other half, no amount of adjustment would get it right.
+I learned that the adjustment procedure was a diagnostic procedure that would reveal a problem(s).
 Often, one side, or both, would have some anomaly.
-Don’t accept some poor compromise, fix the problem.
-These are very simple carbs and hard to screw up.
+Don’t accept some compromise; instead, fix the problem.

 An important initial check

-I didn’t find this defect often in the old days, but by now, it must be more common.
+I didn’t find this defect often in the old days, but it must be more common by now.
 While recently working on a customer’s bike in my shop, I was surprised to find this defect.
-While I am not pleased to find it, in this case it serves as an example.
-This example is a minor amount of the error, compared to what it can show.
+While I am not pleased to find it, it serves as an example in this case.

-The problem is that sometimes the carb just refuses to adjust properly.
-This is what we should look for.
+The problem is that the carb idles too fast and refuses to adjust properly.
+This is what you might find.

 A gray metal part is cast into the carb body for holding the main jet mount.
 Over time it can move upwards in the casting.
-When it is “up” it will also hold the slide up too far.
-It would be nice to have an actual measurement and I tried to see where I could measure from, but it isn’t so simple.
-See the same carbs below for another view.
+When this happens, it will also hold the slide up too far.
+It would be nice to have an actual measurement, and I tried to see where I could measure from, but it isn’t so simple.

 Another view of the problem

 This photo shows me fixing the main jet holder.
 I have used a deep well 8 mm socket by Craftsman on a 1/4″ extension.
-The size of socket is only important in that it “fit” the job.
-The diameter must be small enough to fit in not touch the carb body.
+The size of the socket is only important in that it “fits” the job.
+The diameter must be small enough to fit in and not touch the carb body.
 The socket inner size must be large enough to go over the main jet holder.
 It only took a few gentle taps to shove it down.
 I hope it stays and will suggest to the owner to check it from time to time.
-If you find that it moves up again, I suggest that you consider using a bit of epoxy at the edge.
-One might shove it back down and then peen some of the aluminum over.
-However, I don’t think that would work.

-I only remember one carb where that part actually came loose and we had to replace the carb body.
-We did not investigate any type of epoxy solution.
+I only remember one carb where that part came loose, and we had to replace the carb body.
+We did not investigate an epoxy solution.
 By this late date, 2017, I would expect this to be a more common problem.
 Check your carbs for this failure.

-This is the other carb.
-The main jet holder is fully seated, but one can see that it is damaged and maybe it is from someone hammering it back down.
-Because the jet holder is all of the way down, the idle stop screw tip is lower than the one in the other carb shown above.
+This is another carb.
+The main jet holder is fully seated, but one can see that it is damaged, and maybe it is from someone hammering it back down.
+Because the jet holder is all of the ways down, the idle stop screw tip is lower than the one in the other carb shown above.
 Another issue can be seen.
 The scratches in the front part of the bore are common and might cause the slide to stick.